 Editorial Policy

-Please note that the editorial policy also includes the mission statement, the diversity policy, and the “appendices” of terms of service, submission guidelines, and comment guidelines (all of which can found under the header About).
+Please note that the editorial policy also includes the mission statement, the diversity policy, and the “appendices” of terms of service, submission guidelines, and comment guidelines.

 Administration